In Kashmir, an army assault on police officers bares fault lines between the two forces

 “They barged in and damaged things.
 The munshi [the station clerk] was beaten up, windows of the station were broken, two police cars were damaged, a tyre of the station’s patrol vehicle was burst open,” he said.
 “The SHO’s personal laptop and television and other items were also damaged.”

 According to the official, there were less than 10 policemen in the station and five were injured during the attack.
-Eight policemen in all were injured that night.
-Most have been injured on their arms and legs.
+Most of those assualted that night have been injured on their arms and legs.
 “We were later held hostage in a room of the station while the uniformed soldiers took away their colleagues,” he said.

 The police station also houses three companies of the Indo-Tibetan Border Police.
 Their personnel are posted on sentry duty at the station but did not intervene, the official said, adding that only police staff and property were harmed during the attack.